-Traditional string solar inverters convert DC power from one or more strings of panels to AC which depending on the numbers of panels and other factors results in a wide range of operating voltages.
-The string inverters track the voltage and convert the DC to AC at the maximum power point of the entire string.
+Traditional string solar inverters convert DC power from one or more strings of panels to AC, which depending on the numbers of panels and several other factors, results in a wide range of operating voltages.
+The string inverters track the voltage and convert the DC to AC at the maximum power point (MPP) of the entire string.
 This generally works very well unless there is partial shading, dirty cells or issues with one or more panels which results in the whole string power being reduced.

-SolarEdge Inverters on the other hand operate at very specific voltage point and they do this by using power optimisers connected to each solar panel to supply the optimum voltage for maximum power generation.
-If a panel is shaded or under performing resulting in low voltage or current, the other optimisers can bypass or compensate for the poor performing panel to provide the optimum voltage to the inverter.
+SolarEdge Inverters on the other hand operate at very specific voltage point (typically 380V).
+They work by using DC power optimisers connected to each solar panel.
+The optimisers work much like a maximum power point tracker (MPPT) and can either boost or reduce the panel voltage to deliver the required voltage to the inverter.
+If several panels are shaded or under performing resulting in low voltage or current, the other panel optimisers can compensate (up to a point) for the poor performing panel and provide the optimum string voltage.

 SolarEdge optimisers are in effect DC to DC converters which work together to deliver the optimum string voltage to the inverter for maximum power.

-Of course there are some limitations to the Solaredge system, for example if multiple panels are shaded or under performing the optimisers can only compensate so much (as they have a limited range) before whole system performance is reduced.
-I should also mention power optimisers cannot generate additional power during bad weather or when all the panels are dirty, sorry they aren’t magic!
+Of course there are some limitations to the SolarEdge system.
+For example, if multiple panels are shaded or under performing the optimisers can only compensate so much (as they have a limited range) before whole system performance is reduced.
+I should also mention power optimisers cannot generate additional power during bad weather or when most of the panels are dirty, or shaded, sorry they aren’t magic!

 solarEdge Power Optimisers

 Optimisers along with micro-inverters are generally known in the industry as MLPE or Module Level Power Electronics, which as the name suggests consists of electronic power conversion units attached directly to individual solar panels.
 MLPE offer a range of benefits including panel level monitoring to provide real time power generation data from every panel in a solar array.
-Using this technology under performing panels can be highlighted quickly and assessed for issues, this is especially important for large commercial and utility scale systems.
+Using this technology under performing panels can also be highlighted and assessed for issues.

 Due to the vast array of different solar panels available on the market with different power ratings from 250 to 450 Watts and various operating voltages SolarEdge has also produced a wide range of optimisers designed specifically for different types of panels and installations.
 See the full details here